 Due to the Covid-19 pandemic, the City has focused much of its attention to addressing the urgent needs associated with Covid-19 response.
-Housing rehabilitation activities have been limited during FY 2021-22.
+Housing rehabilitation activities were suspended during FY 2022-23 and program is being evaluated for re-instatement.